B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/UniprotFinder.rst

 ::

-    -g, --schema-directory (Required) Path to the schema directory.
-The schema directory contains the loci FASTA files and a folder named "short" that contains the FASTA files with the loci representative alleles.
+    -g, --schema-directory (Required) Path to the schema's directory.

-    -o, --output-directory (Required) Output directory where the process will store intermediate files and save the final TSV file with the annotations.
+    -o, --output-directory (Required) Output directory where the process will store intermediate files and save the final TSV file with the loci annotations.

-    --gl, --genes-list     (Optional) Path to a file that contains the list of full paths to the loci FASTA files or the loci IDs, one per line, the process should find annotations for (default: False).
+    --gl, --genes-list     (Optional) Path to a file with the list of loci in the schema that the process should find annotations for (one per line, full paths or loci IDs) (default: False).

-    -t, --protein-table    (Optional) Path to the "cds_coordinates.tsv" file created by the CreateSchema process (default: None).
+    -t, --protein-table    (Optional) Path to the TSV file with coding sequence (CDS) coordinate data, "cds_coordinates.tsv", created by the CreateSchema process. (default: None).

     --bsr                  (Optional) BLAST Score Ratio value.
-This value is only used when a taxon/taxa is provided and local sequences are aligned against reference proteomes (default: 0.6).
+The BSR is only used when taxa names are provided to the --taxa parameter and local sequences are aligned against reference proteomes downloaded from UniProt.
+Annotations are selected based on a BSR
+                           >= than the specified value (default: 0.6).

-    --cpu, --cpu-cores     (Optional) Number of CPU cores used to run the process (default: 1).
+    --cpu, --cpu-cores     (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads) (default: 1).

     --taxa                 (Optional) List of scientific names for a set of taxa.
-The process will search for and download reference proteomes with terms that match any of the provided taxa (default: None).
+The process will download reference proteomes from UniProt associated to taxa names that contain any of the provided terms.
+The schema representative alleles are aligned against the reference proteomes to assign annotations based on high-BSR matches (default: None).

     --pm                   (Optional) Maximum number of proteome matches to report (default: 1).

-    --no-sparql            (Optional) If provided, the process will not search for annotations through UniProt's SPARQL endpoint.
+    --no-sparql            (Optional) Do not search for annotations through the UniProt SPARQL endpoint.

+    --no-cleanup           (Optional) If provided, intermediate files generated during process execution are not removed at the end (default: False).

-    --b, --blast-path      (Optional) Path to the BLAST executables.
-Use this option if chewBBACA cannot find the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).
+    --b, --blast-path      (Optional) Path to the directory that contains the BLAST executables.

 Outputs
 -------